Skip Navigation

 Rural Champions

-The Rural by Choice Champions program is designed to create a network of grassroots individuals who possess the necessary tools to resolve critical community needs in a quick and effective manner.
-These Rural Champions will receive strategic training, compensation, and paired mentorships to assist them.
+The Rural Champions program is designed to create a network of grassroots individuals who possess the necessary tools to resolve critical community needs in a quick and effective manner.
+These Rural Champions will receive strategic training, compensation, and will be connected with resources to assist them.

 Moving the needle towards rural prosperity.